andrew henderson menu

 Pensionado Visa

-You must receive a lifetime monthly pension of no less than $1,000 per month.
-While this residence is most common for older persons, there is no age limit for a pension recipient.
+To qualify for a pensionado (retired) visa, you must receive a lifetime monthly pension of no less than US$1,000 per month and also be able to prove it.
+While this residence is, of course, most common for older persons, there is no age limit for a pension recipient.

 • Police certificate of good conduct from the last ten years

-• Birth certificates are required for you, your spouse, and all dependent children up to 18 years old or up to 25 if a university student where proof of enrolment is required
+• Birth certificates are required for you, your spouse, and all dependant children up to 18 years old or up to 25 if a university student

 • Income certificate